pritishmishra/grade-api-test/readme.md

 4. For its value, choose whatever username you want to use.
 Make note of the name you choose, as you'll use it during the lab.
 (Don't worry, you can repeat this process with a new username if you need to later!)
 5. Press the `Send` button to make the request.
 You may receive an error that the request didn't go through.
 Scroll down and select `proxy` as the middleware and press `Send` again.
 You should now see the result of the request.
 6. If the username had been used before, you will see a response indicating that.
 Choose a new username and send the request again.
-7. When you successfully sign up an account, you will get a field called `environment_variables`, which you should copy and paste into Intellij's environment variables, for the rest of the activity.
+7. If the request is successfully sent, you will see a response that contains a `status_code` of value `200`.
+In this response, you will get two important fields -  `token` and `environment_variables`, whose values you will need later on in the activity.

 You can also refer to `apiDocuments/signUp.md` in this repo for the documentation of this API request.